The Wayfarer’s Repose

 “Fight about it later.
 My guy, do your thing,” said the stranger.

 That was when it grabbed Espra.
 The taloned hand dragged her halfway out.
 Golar reached for her, as did the stranger, but whatever was on the other side of the door was stronger and more determined.
 Espra disappeared out the doorway as the heavy door nearly toppled over.
-The stranger forced the door back into place.
+Brota caught the falling door and forced the door back into place with a great heave.

 “Get this door secure!”
 Brota struggled to keep the door in place.